Italian bond yields dip as Europe signals budget approval

 By John Geddie

-LONDON, Oct 29 The Italian government's borrowing costs slipped lower on Wednesday to lead a rally in low-rated euro zone bonds, after the European Commission provisionally approved Rome's 2015 budget.
+LONDON, Oct 29 Italian government borrowing costs edged lower on Wednesday, spearheading a rally in low-rated euro zone bonds, after the European Commission gave a provisional thumbs-up to Rome's 2015 budget.

 Italy, like France, has been at loggerheads with Brussels over its push for greater fiscal flexibility in order to nurture fragile economic growth.